Founder & Executive Director

 Gala Argent, Ph.D., Treasurer, theoretical archaeologist, Eastern Kentucky University; Sacramento City College; expert in human-horse relationships.

-Eric S. Greene, President, cultural anthropologist, social entrepreneur, artist.
+Eric S. Greene, President, FS executive director, cultural anthropologist, nonprofit consultant, artist.

 Sarah Stevens, Secretary, health-based curricula development expert; nonprofit consultant.